rejul/ZealC-Compiler/README.md

-Educational purpose ; lexical analyzer for ZealC (variant of HOLYC)
+Educational purpose ; lexical analyzer for ZealC (variant of HOLYC)  in python